The Girl Who Leapt Through Time (2006 film): Soundtrack

 The film's theme song is "Garnet" (ガーネット, Gānetto), and the insert song used in the film is "Kawaranai Mono" (変わらないもの, lit.
 Unchanging Thing(s)).
 Both songs were written, composed, and performed by singer-songwriter Hanako Oku.
 "Garnet" was arranged by Jun Satō and "Kawaranai Mono (Strings Version)" was arranged by Yoshida.

 Manga

-The film was adapted into a manga by Ranmaru Kotone and was serialized in Shōnen Ace a few months before the film's theatrical release.
+The film was adapted into a manga by Ranmaru Kotone and was serialised in Shōnen Ace a few months before the film's theatrical release.
 It received a 2009 English-language release for the Australian region with licensing by Bandai Entertainment and distribution by Madman Entertainment.
 The manga largely follows the same story as the film with some slight differences.
 Notably, the manga opens differently, with Makoto Konno dreaming of stumbling in on Kazuko Yoshiyama and Kazuo Fukamachi—the main characters of the original novel—parting ways, and ends with an epilogue of a young Kazuko waking up after Kazuo leaves in her proper time.